MysteryPancake/Houdini-OpenCL/README.md

     int is_max = @src == @geomax;
     @dst.set(is_max);

-    // Move the point's position to this pixel if (is_max) {
+    // Move the first point's position to this pixel if (is_max) {
         float3 pos = @src.imageToWorld(@P.image);
-        vstore3(pos, 0, @pos.data);
+        @pos.setAt(0, pos);
     }
 }
 ```